Cellular Senescence

 cardiac-fibrosisFibroblast senescence → SASP-driven fibroblast-to-myofibroblast paracrine; TGFβ signalingPreclinical(verified-partial)

-type-2-diabetesβ-cell senescence (Aguayo-Mazzucato 2019) → impaired insulin secretion; high p21 in T2D pancreas; SASP-driven islet inflammationPreclinical + some human(verified — Aguayo claim unverified against full PDF; flagged no-fulltext-access)
+type-2-diabetesβ-cell senescence (Aguayo-Mazzucato 2019) → impaired insulin secretion; high p21 in T2D pancreas; SASP-driven islet inflammationPreclinical + some human(verified — Aguayo claim unverified against full PDF; flagged gap/no-fulltext-access)

 frailtySenescent satellite cells → impaired muscle regeneration; SASP-driven systemic inflammagingEpidemiological + preclinical(verified)

-osteoarthritisSenescent chondrocytes → cartilage-destructive SASP (MMP-13, IL-6); GDF15 from senescent cellsPreclinical; limited humanosteoarthritis (planned) unsourced
+osteoarthritisSenescent chondrocytes → cartilage-destructive SASP (MMP-13, IL-6); GDF15 from senescent cellsPreclinical; limited humanosteoarthritis (planned) gap/unsourced

 neurodegenerationSenescent microglia (DAM-like populations), astrocyte SASP → neurotoxic environmentPreclinical; limited humanmicroglia (verified-partial)